-I study the literary practices of the early modern period, especially where they intersect with theology and political philosophy.
-Areas of particular interest include the Reformation, print culture, Francis Bacon, and the poetry of George Herbert and John Milton.
+I study the literature and culture of the early modern period.
+Areas of particular interest include the Reformation, political philosophy, transatlantic exchanges, and the history of the book.

-As an assistant instructor in the English Department at Princeton, I have taught the writing of John Milton, the essay as literary tradition, and an introductory survey spanning the literatures of the 14th-18th centuries.
-I have also co-taught a number of English composition and literature courses in correctional facilities in New Jersey with the Prison Teaching Initiative, a state-funded organization that provides for-credit college education to incarcerated students.
-Through the Princeton University Preparatory Program, I work with area high school students from low-income backgrounds toward academic enrichment and college matriculation.
+As an instructor and an assistant instructor in the English Department at Princeton, I have taught courses on transatlantic literature and history, John Milton, the essay as literary tradition, and an introductory survey spanning the literatures of the 14th-18th centuries.
+I have also co-taught courses in composition, world literature, and Shakespeare in correctional facilities in New Jersey with the Prison Teaching Initiative.
+As a Teaching Fellow in the Princeton University Preparatory Program, I have taught theatre-based enrichment courses for high school students from low-income backgrounds in central New Jersey and also served as a mentor for students working toward college matriculation.